jazzsewera/pre-commit-message-check-hook/README.md

 pre-commit-message-check-hook
 =========================

-A prepare-commit-msg hook for pre-commit.
+A commit-msg hook for pre-commit.

 See also: https://github.com/pre-commit/pre-commit
 Credits for template: https://github.com/avilaton/add-msg-issue-prefix-hook